CloudElementsOpenLabs/formulas/HowToUseBulkWithinAFormula/README.md

 # Using Bulk in your Formulas
 Working with bulk a Formula can be challenging.
 Bulk by nature is an asynchronous job, while Formulas are a synchronous procedure.
-The trick to getting them to work together is webhooks.
+The trick to getting them to work together is bulk job callbacks.

-In this example, we will use three Formulas--one creates the bulk job, specifying who to notify when the job completes, one which recieves the 'job done' notification and consumes the results, and lastly one which will catch any upload errors and notify you in they occur.
+In this example, we will use three Formulas--one creates the bulk job, specifying who to notify when the job completes, one which recieves the 'job done' notification and consumes the results and notifies you in the case that they occur.
 This configuration leverages our `Elements-Async-Callback-Url` header.

 ### IMPORTANT NOTES: